medcomdk/dk-medcom-document/docs/assets/documents/Mapping_from_IHE-XDS_metadata_to_FHIR.md

 <p id="section1">[1] Information for this attribute is not expected to be in the document.</p>
 <p id="section2">[2] According to the IHE XDS metadata standard, this attribute is prohibited for On Demand documents</p>
-<p id="section3">[3] SubmissionTime is not mapped to DocumentReference, Composition, or the message Bundle.
+<p id="section3">[3] SubmissionTime is not mapped to DocumentReference, Composition, or the Bundle.
 The value will be available in the Transaction Bundle once submission via FHIR-based infrastructure is introduced.</p>